miyaluc/data-structures/strings/README.md

+#preordered traversal of binary tree 10/3
+This assignment took an hour to complete.
+We benefited from the help of our TA, Nathan, and learned the differences between pre-order, in-order, and post-order.

 #two stacks and a queue 9/28
 My partner and I took our time laying out a plan and implementing it.
 In the end, we were still stuck on how to get things working.
 I'm submitting what I have.